![]() |

 uncle wants to be buried beside his wife and what he considered to

-be his children and I’m not letting The state position could disrupt Martin’s own plans.
+child.”
+The state position could disrupt Martin’s own plans.
 He said earlier this year he hoped his ashes would be added to a family plot, including a dog, at Hartsdale.
 PHOTO

 CREDITS